Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Architecture

-To support the sDTW algorithm, \myName{} implements the following in-memory operations: \begin{itemize} \item \textbf{Row Copy}.
-The key idea behind this mechanism is to perform consecutive memory read and write operations in the same cycle.
-In the first half cycle, the corresponding subarray's MRD activates the source row that is read by the LRB.
-After that, the data is stored in the destination row in the second half cycle.
-This mechanism works at MAT and bank levels using the Global Row Buffer (GRB) to accelerate the copy operations across the hierarchy.
+\myName{} implements the following PUM operations to support the execution of sDTW (detailed in Algorithm~\ref{alg:sdtw}): \begin{itemize} \item \textbf{Vertical Row Copy}.
+MATSA executes consecutive memory read and write operations in the same cycle to improve performance by activating two rows simultaneously.
+In the first half cycle, the subarray's MRD activates the source row read by the LRB.
+Next, the destination row is activated to store the data in the second half cycle.
+This mechanism works at MAT and bank levels using the Global Row Buffer (GRB) to accelerate the copies across the hierarchy.

 \item \textbf{Diagonal Row Copy}.
-A diagonal copy occurs when the source and destination cells belong to adjacent columns.
-To enable such a feature, \myName{} leverages the available registers in the sense amplifiers and the interconnections between them.
-The operation is performed in two steps.
-First, each SA reads the source value of its own column.
-Second, each SA takes the value of its left SA neighbor and writes it to its own column.
-This operation is performed in parallel when the source and destination rows are common for a given set of cells.
+The Ctrl executes a diagonal copy shift data between adjacent columns.
+The Ctrl leverages the available registers in the RSA and the interconnections between the RSAs.
+The operation is executed in two steps.
+First, the RSA reads the value in the source column.
+Second, the destination RSA (in an adjacent column) reads the value from the source RSA and writes it to its column.

-\item \textbf{Addition/Subtraction}. \myName{} implements bit-serial addition/subtraction across columns.
-It computes bit-by-bit operations from the LSB of the two operands until the MSB.
-Every bit position takes two memory cycles, further divided into four steps.
-In the first step, the SAs use the two bit cells activated in the same bit lines as input operands and calculate \textit{Sum} taking into account the stored carry in the register available in the SA.
-In the second step, the SAs write back the \textit{Sum} value to the corresponding cell.
-In the third step, the SAs calculate the new \textit{Carry} based on a majority function. \di{In step four, SAs} write the result in a reserved cell in their register.
+\item \textbf{Addition/Subtraction}. \myName{} executes Bit-serial addition/subtraction across columns.
+The Ctrl executes operations starting from the least significant bit of the two operands until the most significant bit.
+Every bit operation requires two memory cycles, further divided into four half cycles.
+In the first half-cycle, the RSAs read voltage difference across all cells activated in the same bit lines as input operands and calculate the \textit{Sum}.
+The RSA updates the Sum based on the stored Carry value in the register.
+In the second half-cycle, the RSAs write the \textit{Sum} value to the destination cell.
+In the third half-cycle, the RSAs calculate the new \textit{Carry} value based on a majority function of the operand rows and an auxiliary row reserved for the Carry bit.
+In the fourth half-cycle, RSAs write the new Carry value in the auxiliary row for the next Carry calculation.

-\item \textbf{Absolute value}.
-To calculate the absolute value, \myName{} first checks the sign bit, leading to two possible scenarios: 1) if the number is positive, no change is needed; otherwise, 2) if the number is negative, \myName{} inverts the bits of the number and add\di{s} '1' to the result \di{using the addition operation} (similar to 2's complement).
+\item \textbf{Absolute Calculation}.
+To calculate the absolute value, \myName{} first checks the sign bit, leading to two possible scenarios: 1) if the number is positive, no change is needed; otherwise, 2) if the number is negative, \myName{} inverts the bits of the number and adds '1' to the result (similar to 2's complement).